ShalomSTEM/TaribelangProject/README.md

 # Taribelang Project
 This is a game designed by a team from **Shalom College Bundaberg** for education about the **Taribelang peoples'** culture, as well as preserving it.
 Two subcomponents will be handled on github:

-- Graphics- The creation of the visuals for the project, including but not limited to: pixel art, animations, and visual effects
+- Graphics- The creation of the visuals for the project, including but not limited to: pixel art, animations, and visual effects.
+[Link to the graphics repository](https://github.com/ShalomSTEM/graphics/)

 - Software Engineering- The python programming of the game using the GameFrame API